MicrosoftDocs/memdocs/memdocs/intune/remote-actions/remote-help.md

 - Turkish

 > [!NOTE]
-> The message function of remote help only supports single-byte characters as the current limit.
+> The Message function in Remote help only supports single byte characters.

 ## Known Issues